 What does the ScR Primary Feeder report provide?

 The following visualisations are available in this report:

 Top Feeder Primary Schools

 - This column chart displays the top 10 primary feeder schools for the selected high school.
-Note that there may be more than 10 schools in the list where 2 or more schools are equal 10th.
+Note that there may be more than 10 schools in the list where 2 or more schools are equal to 10.

-- 10 years of historical data will eventually be included, however the earliest year displayed is 2011.
-This is due to unavailability of high-quality data prior to this year.
+- 10 years of historical data will eventually be included, however, the earliest year displayed is 2011.
+This is due to the unavailability of high-quality data prior to this year.

 - Non-government schools are included where known.